-The Privacy Officers are the agents who have been delegated overall authority to manage POGO's privacy program.
-The Privacy Officers are identified in POGO's Privacy Program, which outlines the nature of the reporting relationship to the Executive Director.
-These documents also set out the responsibilities and obligations of the Privacy Officers and identify the other individuals, committees, and teams that support the Privacy Officers.
+The Privacy Officers are the agents who have been delegated overall authority to manage POGO's privacy and security program.
+The Privacy Officers are identified in POGO's Privacy Program which outlines the nature of the reporting relationship to the Executive Director.
+These documents also set out the responsibilities and obligations of the Privacy Officers and identify the other individuals and teams (i.e., the Data Security Committee, IT Team) that support the Privacy Officers.

 POGO's Executive Director and/or delegate is accountable to the Board of Directors to whom privacy matters are reported.
-The Privacy Program is overseen by a Data Security Committee which is responsible to Executive Director, who in turn, reports to the Board of Directors.
-POGO's Privacy Program sets out the frequency with which and the method and manner by which the Board of Directors is updated with respect to the Privacy Program, the Privacy Officers who are responsible for providing such updates together with the Executive Director, and the matters with respect to which the Board of Directors is required to be updated.
+The Privacy Program is overseen by a Data Security Committee which is responsible to the Executive Director, who in turn, reports to the Board of Directors.
+POGO's Privacy Program sets out the frequency, and the method and manner by which the Board of Directors is updated with respect to the Privacy Program, the Privacy Officers who are responsible for providing such updates together with the Executive Director, and the matters with respect to which the Board of Directors is required to be updated.
 The Board of Directors is updated on an annual basis in a presentation format and documented in POGO's minutes of the Board of Directors.

-The update provided to the Board of Directors addresses the initiatives undertaken by the Privacy Program including privacy training and the development and implementation of privacy policies, procedures, and practices.
-It also includes a discussion of the privacy audits and privacy impact assessments conducted, including the results of, and recommendations arising from the privacy audits and privacy impact assessments and the status of implementation of the recommendations.
-The Board of Directors is also advised of any privacy breaches and privacy complaints that were investigated, including the results of and any recommendations arising from these investigations, and the status of implementation of the recommendations.
+The update provided to the Board of Directors addresses the initiatives undertaken by the Privacy Program, including privacy and security training and the development and implementation of privacy and security policies, procedures, and practices.
+It also includes a discussion of the privacy and security audits and privacy impact assessments conducted, including the results of, and recommendations arising from the privacy and security audits and privacy impact assessments and the status of implementation of the recommendations.
+The Board of Directors is also advised of any privacy or information security breaches and privacy complaints that were investigated, including the results of and any recommendations arising from these investigations, and the status of implementation of the recommendations.

-POGO's Privacy Program is accompanied by a privacy governance organizational chart.
+POGO's Privacy Program, and its Privacy and Security Governance and Accountability Framework are accompanied by a privacy governance organizational chart.

-POGO's Privacy Program also sets out the manner in which the program will be communicated to agents of POGO, the method by which it will be communicated, and the Privacy Officers as the agents responsible for this communication.
+These documents also set out the manner in which the Privacy Program will be communicated to agents of POGO, the method by which it will be communicated, and the Privacy Officers as the agents who are responsible for this communication.